mm0/ansible-role-redhat-jboss-web-server-httpd/README.md

 Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
 For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.

+Please have a look at [this example](https://github.com/Maarc/ansible_middleware_soe) showing how to easily operate Red Hat JBoss middleware products using this role.

 Role Variables
 --------------